Cycling holidays, independent biking tours, advice on routes and maps, campsite lists etc. etc. – you’ll find it all here.

 Further tours will be added in months to come.
 Please contact me using the form at the bottom of this page if you want to advance book particular tours.

 In 2016 I launched my own guided biking tours for small groups, taking in some of my favourite areas of Portugal.
 We’ll be repeating the same routes during 2017-18 and have also introduced two new routes – the Southern Spring Tour and the Rota Vicentina South West Tour.

-The links below will take you to details of each guided bicycle holiday.
+The links with the summaries below will take you to details of each guided bicycle holiday.
 To find out what riders thought of our first trips, see the Reviews page.
 You can also visit the Guided Tours page to check the schedule or join the mailing list for information on future trips, offers etc..